-Recipes are measured in “tots,” which are essentially shots.
+They measure their recipes in “tots,” which are essentially shots.
 Even though Konyagi isn’t a gin or a vodka, the recipes strongly imply that Konyagi could generally be replaced by any unflavoured vodka.

 Ok, now for the tasting!
 I didn’t bother with taking photos of Konyagi in a glass, since it’s perfectly clear like water.
 Instead, just sit back and enjoy this photo of the Great Migration.
 Which actually includes zebras: